GuidanceMantras/GuidanceMantras/README.md

 - Do not trsut anyone, but be with everyone
 - Keep the reltionships and money separate
 - If relationships need free money, stay away from those kind of relationships
+- Never ever do any kind of business or money transaction with anyone without any security documents or collateral

 ### Chain of effects in life
 - will be added with diagram